-With Doctor Strange taking the box office by storm we’ve all been wondering how this new Marvel masterpiece will rank among Marvel Cinematic Universe hits like The Avengers, Captain America and Guardians of the Galaxy.
+With Doctor Strange taking Netflix by storm at the end of the month, we’ve all been wondering how this Marvel masterpiece will rank among Marvel Cinematic Universe hits like The Avengers, Captain America and Guardians of the Galaxy.

 We’ve even taken this a step further beyond MCU movies; did you know that Marvel has been involved in making superhero movies long before Marvel characters like Chris Hemsworth lit up the screen as Thor and Benedict Cumberbatch as Doctor Strange?

 That’s right, we’ve ranked all the Marvel films (we didn’t count made for TV movies), starting with the first major release back in the 1980’s, culminating with the release of Doctor Strange in 2016.
 Check it out and let us know what you think!